 Hiding Assets in Bankruptcy

-Filing for bankruptcy is a transparent process.
-In exchange for having your debts discharged (wiped out), you must list on your bankruptcy papers your income, everything you own, and all your debts.
+Hiding cash in Chapters 7 and 13 and other assets will prompt a bankruptcy trustee investigation because filing for bankruptcy is a transparent process.
+In exchange for having your debts "discharged" or wiped out, you must list your income, everything you own, and all your debts on your bankruptcy paperwork.

 • lying about owning assets